USEPA/msx_tools/README.md

 # Python-based EPANET-MSX handler

-Python package to allow for programmatic use of EPANET-MSX. msx_tools does rely on WNTR for managing access to EPANET style input files.
+Python package to allow for programmatic use of EPANET-MSX. msx_tools relies on WNTR for managing access to EPANET style input files.

 Associated Programs: